FLORAH: A generative model for halo assembly histories: Introduction

 To demonstrate this, we use the Santa Cruz SAM (SC-SAM)~\citep{somerville2015, Yung2023b}, with free parameters calibrated to reproduce a subset of observed galaxy properties at $z=0$ (see \citealt{10.1093/mnras/stac2297} for detailed calibration criteria), to populate \florah-generated MPBs with galaxies and show that \florah can correctly capture the assembly bias and environmental dependence of galaxies, which existing EPS-based methods cannot reproduce.
 In addition, by combining multiple networks trained on different simulations with varying resolutions and redshift ranges, we are able to generate high-resolution MPBs to ultra-high redshifts, from $z=0$ to $z=20$.
 This allows us to overcome the dynamic range limit of a single simulation.

 This paper is organized as follows.
 Section~\ref{section:simulation} provides a detailed description of the training simulation and the algorithms employed to extract the merger trees.
 Section~\ref{section:method} outlines our proposed method, including the data preprocessing procedure for a single simulation (Section~\ref{section:single_box}) and for the combination of multiple simulations (Section~\ref{section:combine_box}).
 We describe the neural network architecture and optimization in Section~\ref{section:forward_model}, followed by an explanation of the generation procedure in Section~\ref{section:generation}.
 In Section~\ref{section:result}, we show the generation results with \vsmdpl (Section~\ref{section:vsmdpl_result}) and \gureft (Section~\ref{section:gureft_result}), while Section~\ref{section:gureft_vsmdpl_result} presents a comparison with the combined \gureft and \vsmdpl simulations.
-We discuss the limitations of the current approach and potential avenues for future research in Section~\ref{section:discussion}.
+We compare \florah to previous approaches for modeling MAHs, and discuss the limitations of the current approach and potential avenues for future research in Section~\ref{section:discussion}.
 We conclude the paper in Section~\ref{section:conclusion}.